RPA in real estate: 10 use cases, platforms & best practices

 Configuration

-Mobilize human and tech resources, develop the RPA solution according to requirements and assess it in a test environment to identify gaps.
+Engineers configure and set up the RPA solution according to your requirements and test it in a dedicated environment to ensure that automation works properly.

 3